codegangsta/bwag/controllers/README.md

 we have a couple options.

-**1. Use a global variable:** This isn't too bad for small programs, but when the program gets larger it quickly becomes a maintanence nightmare.
+**1. Use a global variable:** This isn't too bad for small programs, but when the program gets larger it quickly becomes a maintenance nightmare.

 **2. Pass the variable through a closure to the http.Handler: ** This is a great idea, and we should be using it most of the time.
 The implementation ends